ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 *Authorizations for commercial transactions are a foundational element in the context of this document, as they are in paper based agreements.
 Therefore, any legal authorization agreements relevant to the commercial agreement between commercial counterparties, and thus to commercial transactions between them, are important to be represented in a BPI to ensure mitigating the risk of unauthorized signatures.*

 [[D5]](#d5) Testability: Given is an [a W3C Verifiable Credential Example](#commercial-agreement-as-verifiable-credential) showing the definition of a commercial document authorization by identifying “the buyer” and “the issuer” of the contract.
-A test to validate the "buyer" and "issuer" requirements can be written following the W3C Verifiable Credential test suite approach.
+A test to validate the "buyer" and "issuer" requirements can be written following the W3C Verifiable Credential testsuite approach.

 #### **[D6]**
 The representatives and their authorized delegates who can perform commercial document authorizations SHOULD be explicitly listed or inferred from the stated legal delegation rules of the counterparties in the contract underlying any commercial document.

 [[D6]](#d6) Testability: Given is an [a W3C Verfiaible Credential Example](#commercial-agreement-as-verifiable-credential) showing the definition of a commercial document authorization by identifying “the buyer” and “the issuer” of the contract.
-A test to validate the "buyer" and "issuer" requirements can be written following the W3C Verifiable Credential test suite approach.
+A test to validate the "buyer" and "issuer" requirements can be written following the W3C Verifiable Credential testsuite approach.

 #### **[R9]**
 A commercial document MUST be non-repudiable.